wcrd/docs-building-modelling/docs/Graph/enhancements/root_parents.md

 # 3 Hot_Water_Coil          AHU_1
 # 4 Chilled_Water_Coil      AHU_1
 ```
 These queries need to be executed and processed every time a user is searching the model.
 Rather that simply searching for 'AHU_1', the user must wait for a complex query to return.
-It would be better instead to pre-calculate and store this information in the model on update.
+It would be better instead to pre-calculate and store this information in the model (or a supporting model) on update.

 ### Shortcut (Enhancement)
 Now, if we calculate the root_parent on model update, we can query the model much more easily.